Environmental Governance Section

-The Environmental Governance group is a vibrant international team of about 50 researchers.
-It forms one of the four research groups of the Copernicus Institute of Sustainable Development, one of the world’s leading research institutes in sustainability science.
+The Environmental Governance section is a vibrant international team of about sixty researchers.
+We form one of the four research groups of the Copernicus Institute of Sustainable Development, one of the world’s leading research institutes in sustainability science.

 Our research programme contributes to both sustainability science and policy development by offering novel and policy-relevant insights into the functioning of governance arrangements at local, regional, national and global levels.
 In all our activities, we seek to combine theoretical advancement and empirical-analytical research designs with normative critique and prescriptive, policy design-oriented recommendations.